Frequently Asked Questions

 Have you Been Looking at our Mines for Sale and have Questions?
 Gold Rush Expeditions is here to answer all your questions about buying mining claims.
 If you don’t see the answer to the question you are asking, feel free to contact us.

-Why does Gold Rush Expeditions sell mining claims instead of working them themselves?
+Why does Gold Rush Expeditions have mines for sale instead of working the claims themselves?

-Can I look at a claim site and test some samples before I buy?
+Can I look at a mine you have for sale and test some samples before I buy?

 How does Gold Rush Expeditions, Inc. determine the price for each claim?